πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 Rules for cross-posting

 1. Remove all platform watermarks before cross-posting.
 TikTok-watermarked videos are deprioritized by YouTube and won't qualify for revenue sharing.
 YouTube-watermarked videos perform worse on TikTok.
+Our step-by-step guide on how to remove the TikTok watermark before posting covers the cleanest methods.

 2. Customize captions and hashtags for each platform.
 Identical captions can trigger duplicate content detection.